Environmental Studies Program

 ES491f, 492s Independent Study Independent study devoted to a topic chosen by the student with the approval of the program committee.
 Prerequisite: Junior or senior standing as an environmental studies major or minor.
 One to four credit hours.
 Faculty

 ES493f Environmental Policy Practicum An in-depth analysis of current issues and policies affecting the environment.
 Students work individually and collaboratively on a project with a common theme and are assigned unique roles as researchers, editors, and technical coordinators.
 Reading and discussion of primary literature is augmented with invited speakers, field trips, and student presentations.
 Prerequisite: Environmental Studies 233 (for domestic emphasis) or 234 (for international emphasis), and senior standing as an environmental studies policy major.
 Four credit hours.
-McClenachan, Reynolds
+McClenachan, Robinson

 ES494f Problems in Environmental Science Causes of and solutions to selected environmental problems are investigated through lectures, laboratory and field work, discussions, and guest presentations.
 Focuses on completion of a group research project with methods used by private consulting firms and governmental agencies to investigate freshwater (section A) or marine (section B) environmental problems.
 Research results are presented in a public forum at the end of the semester.
 The civic engagement component provides useful information to the community and the state and gives students experience interacting with interested stakeholders.
 Skill development includes research, communication (both oral and written), and collaborative work skills.
-Prerequisite: Environmental Studies 271 and senior standing as an environmental science major.
+Prerequisite: Biology/ Environmental Studies 271, and senior standing as an environmental science major.
 Five credit hours.
-Bruesewitz
+Bruesewitz, Neal